Excited about cooler temperatures and fall activities? Be sure to save some of that outdoor enthusiasm for the night sky.

 "The odds of a Taurid making it to the ground are small, but if one did make it, it would likely weigh less than a couple of kilograms," he wrote.
 "The damage caused by this would be very small (broken car window, etc.).
 Most people think meteorites are these smoking-hot rocks in the middle of a crater, when the truth is the exact opposite.
 By the time a meteorite hits ground, it is cool enough to handle, and unless it is really big, there is no crater produced."

-So bundle up, lay down on your back and take in one of the best meteor showers of the year.
-You're bound to see something spectacular fly across the night sky.
+So bundle up, kick back and take in one of the best meteor showers of the year.

-Editor's note: This story has been updated since it was originally published in November 2015.
+Editor's note: This story has been updated with new information since it was originally published in November 2015.